 Is butternut squash keto?

 Butternut squash can definitely be eaten on a keto diet.
-While winter squashes are higher carb than most vegetables they can still fit nicely into a low carb diets and high-fat diet.
+While winter squashes are higher carb than most vegetables they can still fit nicely into a low-carb high-fat diet.
 My view is that vegetables pack tons of nutrients and I’d rather my carb sources come from nutrient-packed food than processed junk.

 That being said, to make this recipe work for a 10g net carb meal (this is what we try to stay under for all of our recipes to fit easily into everyone’s diet) I would pair this with a grilled steak or grilled salmon.

 What should I serve this Roasted butternut squash with?

 See above, steak and salmon are my go-to's but any grilled or roasted meat dish would be fantastic.